jasonsmithio/pulumi-experiments/serverless/cloud-run-gpu/ollama-demo/README.md

         run.googleapis.com
 ```

-And finally, we'll do some IAM binding.
+And finally, we'll do set a few more environment variables and perform some IAM binding.
 In short, this will give our Cloud Run services the ability to write logs.

 ```bash
 PROJECT_NUMBER=$(gcloud projects describe $PROJECT_ID --format='value(projectNumber)')